NbAiLab/nb-whisper/template.md

 The model is trained using Jax/Flax and converted to Pytorch, Tensorflow, whisper.cpp, and ONXX formats.
 These are available under `Files and versions`.
 We welcome requests for conversion to other formats.

 ## Citation & Contributors
-The NB-Whisper #Size# model is a product of the NoSTram project led by Per Egil Kummervold (PEK) at the National Library of Norway.
-Key contributors include Javier de la Rosa (JdlR), Freddy Wetjen (FW), Rolv-Arild Braaten (RAB), and PEK.
-AiLab, under the direction of Svein Arne Brygfjeld, supported the project's successful completion.
+The NB-Whisper #Size# model is a product of the NoSTram project led by Per Egil Kummervold ([@pere](https://huggingface.co/pere) at the National Library of Norway.
+Key contributors include Javier de la Rosa ([@versae](https://huggingface.co/versae), Freddy Wetjen ([@](https://huggingface.co/freddyw), and Rolv-Arild Braaten ([@Rolv-Arild](https://huggingface.co/Rolv-Arild).
+NB AI-Lab, under the direction of Svein Arne Brygfjeld ([@Brygfjeld](https://huggingface.co/Brygfjeld), supported the project's successful completion.
 A detailed paper on our process and findings is forthcoming.

 ## Acknowledgements